-- A. Absence without authorization for three (3) consecutive working days shall be considered an automatic resignation. - B. When the County believes an employee has been absent without authorization and the County plans to invoke the provisions of 9.A., above, the County shall send written notice by certified mail to the employee's last known address at least ten (10) calendar days prior to implementing an automatic resignation.
-Such written notice shall contain: - a statement of the County's intention to implement the employee's automatic resignation and its effective date;
+- A. Absence without authorization, whether voluntary or involuntary, for three (3) consecutive working days shall be considered an automatic resignation from County employment as of the last date on which the employee worked or the last date the employee was to return to work from an authorized absence. - B. If an employee does not have prior authorization to be absent from work, such employee may request specific authorization from the Agency/Department Head prior to the expiration of the time limit specified in subsection A., above. - C. When an employee has been absent without authorization and the County plans to invoke the provisions of section 9.A., above, at least ten (10) calendar days prior to accepting and entering an automatic resignation, the County shall send written notice to the employee's last known address by certified mail with return receipt requested, and shall deposit such notice in the United States mail with postage fully prepaid.
+Notice is complete upon mailing.
+Such written notice shall contain: - 1. a statement of the County's intention to accept and enter the employee's automatic resignation and its effective date; - 2. a statement of the reasons for considering the employee to have automatically resigned; - 3. a statement of the employee's right to respond, either orally or in writing, prior to the effective date of such proposed action; - 4. a statement of the employee's right to representation; - 5. a copy of the automatic resignation provisions which apply to the employee; - 6. a statement that if the employee fails to respond to the written notice before the effective date of the automatic resignation, the employee has waived any right to appeal the automatic resignation. - D. An automatic resignation shall not be accepted and entered if the employee 1) responds to the notice before the effective date, 2) provides an explanation satisfactory to the agency/department as to the cause of the unauthorized absence, and reasons for failing to obtain an authorized leave, and submits any pertinent documentation to substantiate such reasons, and 3) is found by the agency/department to be ready, able and willing to resume the full duties of his or her position.

-- 2. a statement of the reasons for considering the employee to have automatically resigned; - 3. a statement of the employee's right to respond, either orally or in writing, prior to the effective date of such proposed action; - 4. a statement of the employee's right to representation; - 5. a copy of the automatic resignation provisions which apply to the employee; - 6. a statement that if the employee fails to respond to the written notice before the effective date of the automatic resignation, the automatic resignation shall be implemented. - C. An automatic resignation shall not be implemented if the employee responds to the notice before the effective date and 1) it was physically impossible for the employee to contact his or her agency/department; or 2) the employee can show that it would be arbitrary, capricious or discriminatory to implement the automatic resignation. - D. An employee who responds prior to the effective date of the proposed action shall be sent written notice of any action taken pursuant to the notice of intent. - E. An employee who is permitted to continue his or her employment pursuant to subsection B. and/or C., above, shall not be paid for the period of his or her unauthorized absence and shall be treated as if on a Leave of Absence for purposes of continuity of employment and other appropriate benefits, unless the use of siek-healthcare leave, compensatory time, vacation, annual leave or other paid leave to cover the absences is appropriate. - F. If an employee does not have authorization to be absent from work, such employee may request authorization from the agency/department head prior to the expiration of the time limit specified in subsection A., above. - G. Notwithstanding any other provision of this Section, the County may rescind an automatic resignation. - H. Automatic resignation shall not be considered a discharge under the provisions of Article IX, DISCIPLINARY ACTION.
+- E. An employee who is permitted to continue his or her employment pursuant to subsection C. and/or D., above, shall not be paid for the period of his or her unauthorized absence and shall be treated as if on a Leave of Absence for purposes of continuity of employment and other appropriate benefits, unless the agency/department determines it is appropriate to use sick leave, compensatory time, vacation or other paid leave to cover the absence. - F. Notwithstanding any other provision of this Section, the County may rescind an automatic resignation. - G. Automatic resignations shall not be considered a discharge under the provisions of Article IX, DISCIPLINARY ACTION.